GSA/datagov-11ty/posts/2016-10-19-trends-in-recreational-boating-safety-u-s-coast-guard-recreational-boating-safety-statistics-tool.md

 - maritime
 date: '2016-10-19T15:39:17'
 date_gmt: '2016-10-19T19:39:17'
+excerpt: |-
-excerpt: '<p>The U.S. Coast Guard is responsible for investigating accidents on coastal and inland waters and compiling the associated accident statistics.
-The USCG Boating Safety Resource Center has an online query tool for users to search and filter recreational boating accident &hellip; <a aria-describedby="post-title-23817761" href="https://www.data.gov/maritime/trends-recreational-boating-safety-u-s-coast-guard-recreational-boating-safety-statistics-tool/">Continued</a></p>'
+  The U.S. Coast Guard is responsible for investigating accidents on coastal and inland waters and compiling the associated accident statistics.
+The USCG Boating Safety Resource Center has an online query tool for users to search and filter recreational boating accident…
 guid: https://www.data.gov/?p=23817761
 id: 23817761
 link: https://www.data.gov/maritime/trends-recreational-boating-safety-u-s-coast-guard-recreational-boating-safety-statistics-tool/